the-organizer/wiki_parts/home.md

 # Documentation
 This is ideally the home of a lot of documentation, at one point it will also include documentation

-This is ideally the home of a lot of documentation, at one point it will also include documentation
+This is ideally the home of a lot of documentation, at one point it will also include documentation.